data-edu/data-science-in-education/_book/09-wt-aggregate-data.md

   )
 ```

-To facilitate the creation of ggplots later on, we put this data in tidy format.
+To facilitate the creation of plots later on, we put this data in tidy format.

 ```r